 Backdoor Pilot: London Life is really this to Level-5's upcoming Fantasy Life, which, based on the descriptions thus far, will play almost identically.

 Bag of Holding: The Mini Chests.
-The woman selling them lampshades how it doesn't make sense that they can hold objects bigger than themselves.
+The woman selling them even lampshades how it doesn't make sense that they can hold objects bigger than themselves.

 Deadpan Snarker: Whoever writes the Little London Times has elements of this.
 "Demonic voices?
 Or just Hazel being paranoid?
 We'll let you decide what's more likely, Dear Reader."